How We Build Guitars

 On a down tuned guitar with thick strings, strings need more space to vibrate freely, unlike a standard tuning guitar and standard string gauges.With this in mind we can influence the neck break angle and customize the guitar based on the customer’s requirements.

 Our standard guitar necks are built with one-piece quatersawn C-shaped european maple.
 Single piece necks generally have better resonance than a laminated wood.
 A laminated neck becomes very stiff, but we want to maintain a certain amount of flexibility to it.
-The string tension causes the neck to bend slightly forward, which means that the truss rod must be activated to get the right balance.
 The neck-through construction provides superior sustain and is the most ergonomic design for the neck joint.
 European maple differs from American maple in both density and color.
 European maple is lighter and was used in SGT DOOM guitars with very satisfying results.

 When it comes to a high end instrument, the choice of hardware has a huge impact on the overall feeling.
 Guitars by Sgt Doom are equipped with GOTOH’s 510 Series tuners (and tune-o matic’s), which is as far as we belive, the best series in the market.
 The 510 Series has a lower gear ratio and this result in a more accurate tuning.